clydebaron2000/BCShw4/README.md

-# BCS HW 4: Password Generator
+# BCS HW 4: Quiz Challenge!

 An HTML site that utilizes JavaScript to run a quiz.